 Dance / Performance Knits

-Make your own sports, dance, and swimwear outfits with our lycra apparel fabric at Spotlight!
-Discover our range of colours and patterns online or in store.
+Make your own sports, dance & swimwear outfits with our spandex & lycra apparel fabric at Spotlight!
+Browse from a range of colours & patterns today!

 Can I purchase Lycra dance and swimwear knits at Spotlight?